 How soon should I ask the registration of the ECTS to WebOodi?

 As soon as you receive the registration instructions.
-The registration closes 6 weeks after each course end date.
-After that we will not register them.
-You will still get the certificate.
+The registration closes after certain period of time.

 Can I get the ECTS registered in my home university if I do not study in Finland?